 This sweet entry, perfect for right before the lights go off, shines with vintage-style illustrations that seem to step right out of a Little Golden Book.
 Gentle verse imagines a series of sleepy children, each holding a stuffed animal, on a special voyage with their stuffie come to life.

 Every page here has just one word (or phrase): streetlight, headlight, lantern light, firelight, candlelight, etc.—each one a different kind of light.
-Combined with the illustrations, they tell the story of a child’s special day, from biking home with mom, to blowing out the birthday candles, to going to sleep under the moonlight.
-Some pages are quite clever, as when we look outside to see raccoons feasting on the leftover marshmallows (“spotlight”).
+Combined with the illustrations, they tell the story of a child’s special day, from biking home with mom to blowing out the birthday candles and finally, going to sleep under the moonlight.
 Magical.

 No Go Sleep!